How to reconcile Zettle income

 This means that once you have reconciled Zettle transactions for the first month, you won't need to manually enter these transactions for future months - instead, you can simply click the 'quick match income' button at the top of the match transactions screen.

-TOP TIP: Within Zettle, we'd recommend you prefix all item descriptions with the same short code (e.g., cafe -).
-This will then enable ExpensePlus to auto-allocate all sales, regardless of the purchase made to the income category you are wanting.
+Within Zettle, we'd recommend you prefix all item descriptions with the same short code (e.g., cafe -).
+This will then enable ExpensePlus to auto-allocate all sales to the relevant income category, regardless of the purchase made.

 Where transactions haven't been previously reconciled and auto-remembered: